pmbanugo/jedis/README.md

 ## Support

+For the sake of external validation, please star the repo 💫

 The project is primarily maintained by [me](https://www.linkedin.com/in/pmbanugo/) in my spare time.
-I'd like to spend more hours to get it to v1, consider supporting me so I can spend more time on it, rather than chasing more clients and dealing with proposals 😉
+I'd like to spend more hours to get it to v1, consider supporting me so I can spend more time on it, rather than chasing more clients and dealing with proposals 😉.

 I'm on [GitHub Sponsors](https://github.com/sponsors/pmbanugo) but my sponsor profile is a bit outdated for now.
 Reach out on [Twitter](https://twitter.com/p_mbanugo) or [LinkedIn](https://www.linkedin.com/in/pmbanugo/) if you want to talk about it.